bits-sass/grid/README.md

 N.B.
 This component relies on particular dimensions being applied to cells in the grid via other classes.
 For example, [Bits.sass dimension](https://github.com/bits-sass/utils-dimension).
+If you need gutters inbetween cells, see [Bits.sass space](https://github.com/bits-sass/utils-space).

 Read more about [Bits.sass toolkit](https://github.com/bits-sass/bits.sass).